gokr/spry/README.md

     curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     ```

-1. Clone this repo.
+2. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
 You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

+3. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
+And you can also try the REPL with `ispry`.

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.